 - a negative COVID–19 test taken within 72 hours of arrival

 - Nicaragua.
-Passengers are required to have a medical certificate with a negative COVID-19 test result, and the test must have been taken no more than 72 hours before arrival.
+Passengers are required to have a medical certificate with a negative COVID-19 test result.

 - The Dominican Republic.
 Travellers are not required to take any pre-departure tests but will be subject to randomized breath testing and health screening on arrival.
+Passengers who present a vaccination card or a negative PCR or antigen test taken within 72 hours prior to arrival in the Dominican Republic will be exempted from the random test.
 Quarantine is required only if you exhibit symptoms of COVID-19.
 Passengers must complete an “Electronic Ticket” form.

 No quarantine required